ERNEST K. SMITH USNC-URSI STUDENT PRIZE PAPER COMPETITION

 - Third Prize in the amount of $500

-The deadline for submission of full papers on the meeting web site is September 18, 2017.
-Please see www.nrsmboulder.org for additional information, or contact the Student Paper Chair Prof. Erdem Topsakal, Dept. of ECE, Virginia Commonwealth University, firstname.lastname@example.org.
-Student papers and awards will be presented at the Plenary Session on Friday morning, January 5, 2018.
-Student Paper Competition participants will have the option of submitting their competition papers for the publication in a special section of the journal Radio Science.
+The deadline for full paper submission is Sunday, September 20, 2020.
+Please see SUBMISSIONS above for additional information, or contact the Student Paper Chair Prof. Erdem Topsakal, Dept. of ECE, Virginia Commonwealth University, firstname.lastname@example.org.
+Student papers and awards will be presented at the Plenary event on Thursday morning, January 7, 2021.
+Student Paper Competition participants will have the option of submitting their competition papers for possible publication in a special section of the journal Radio Science.

 Rules and Guidelines for Paper Preparation

 - In addition to submitting a one-page abstract or two-page summary, a student must write as first author a full paper of up to 25 pages in length.
-The full paper must be submitted on the abstract/summary submission web site no later than 11:59 pm PDT on September 18, 2017.
+The full paper must be submitted on the abstract/summary submission website no later than 11:59 pm Hawaii time SUNDAY, SEPTEMBER 20, 2020 .
 To submit the paper, on the first page of abstract submissions, check the box "This paper is to be submitted to the Student Paper Competition".
-Then upload the full paper as well as the abstract on the following web page.
+Then upload the full paper as well as the abstract on the indicated web page (both must be uploaded).

-- University students in normal pursuit of an B.S., M.S. or Ph.D. degree are eligible to enter a paper in the competition.
-The student must be enrolled in a U.S. college or university as of September 18, 2017.
+- University students in normal pursuit of a B.S., M.S., or Ph.D. degree are eligible to enter a paper in the competition.
+The student must be enrolled in a U.S. college or university before SUNDAY, SEPTEMBER 20, 2020 .

-- A paper which is submitted to a journal before September 18, 2017, is ineligible.
-However, a student is encouraged to submit his/her paper to a journal after this date.
+- A paper which is submitted to a journal before the submission deadline is ineligible.
+However, each student is encouraged to submit his/her paper to a journal after this date.

-- The three finalists in the USNC-URSI Student Paper Competition are requested to present their papers in both the regular session and the Plenary Session since the finalists are generally selected after the program for the NRSM has been finalized.
+- The three finalists in the USNC-URSI Student Paper Competition are requested to present their papers in both the regular session and at the Plenary event since the finalists are generally selected after the program for the NRSM has been finalized.

 Questions regarding the competition should be addressed to Prof. Erdem Topsakal, Dept. of ECE, Virginia Commonwealth University, email@example.com.